tlevine/www.thomaslevine.com/content/!/let-me-help-you-share-data/index.md

 if you think you have something interesting that I haven't thought of, email me at [\_@thomaslevine.com](mailto:_@thomaslevine.com).

-## What I really mean when I say "open data"
+## What I really mean when I talk about open data
 If you're calling your activities "open data", they're probably going to be interesting to me.
-On the other hand, you don't have to be calling your activities "open data" in order to be doing something that would interest me.
-If you use a lot of proprietary data in an organization of more than a few people, your situation is probably quite similar to that of this "open" data ecosystem.
+On the other hand, a lot of other scenarios have similar characteristics; for example, if you use a lot of proprietary data in an organization of more than a few people, your situation is probably quite similar to that of this "open" data ecosystem.

-As far as I can tell, "open data" is really just about multiple people interacting with the same data.
+As far as I can tell, open data is really just about multiple people interacting with the same data.
 We call data "open" when anyone in the world is allowed to interact with the data, but the same issues arise even if only some people in the world are allowed to interact with the data.